diaplexus/diaplexus-book/languages.md

 ## Nim - [https://nim-lang.org/](https://nim-lang.org/)

+_"Efficient and expressive programming.
+Nim is a systems and applications programming language.
+Statically typed and compiled, it provides unparalleled performance in an elegant package._

+_High-performance garbage-collected language_

+* _Compiles to C, C++ or JavaScript_
+* _Produces dependency-free binaries_
+* _Runs on Windows, macOS, Linux, and more"_

 ## Haskell - [https://www.haskell.org/](https://www.haskell.org/)

+_"An advanced, purely functional programming language."_

 ## Elixir - [https://elixir-lang.org/](https://elixir-lang.org/)

+_"Elixir is a dynamic, functional language designed for building scalable and maintainable applications._

+_Elixir leverages the Erlang VM, known for running low-latency, distributed and fault-tolerant systems, while also being successfully used in web development and the embedded software domain."_

 ## Eve - [http://witheve.com/](http://witheve.com/)

+_"Eve is a modern relational language for writing data-driven programs without the boilerplate."_

 ## Unison - [http://unisonweb.org/](http://unisonweb.org/)

+_"Next generation programming platform, currently in development."_

+_"Unison is a new programming platform that rethinks just about every aspect of the programming experience."_